floft/freetron/README.md

 probably have to build CppCMS and CppDB.
 On Windows you'll have to build basically all of these.

-**Note:** If you don't install using either make or cmake, you'll have to run ``cppcms_make_key --hmac sha256 --cbc aes256 --hmac-file website/hmac.txt --hmac-cbc website/cbc.txt`` to generate the keys for the website.
+**Note:** Use cmake if you want the keys generated on install; otherwise, use make and then generate the keys and put them in */srv/freetron* or whatever website directory you choose:

+    cppcms_make_key --hmac sha256 --cbc aes256 \
+        --hmac-file website/hmac.txt --hmac-cbc website/cbc.txt

 ###Running###
 Website interface: ``./freetron --daemon website/``